hnarayanan/harishnarayanan.org/content/writing/kubernetes-django.md

 using [Ansible][ansible] to setup the servers), but it comes with its own set of inconveniences:

-1. Its annoying to provision, setup and keep up-to-date one server for each component.
+1. It's annoying to provision, setup and keep up-to-date one server for each component.
 This is not the level at which you want to be thinking about the system.

 2. You generally have poor resource utilisation because each component doesn't effectively use all that the server it's running on has to